toolleeo/cli-apps/README.md

 * [freesweep](http://www.upl.cs.wisc.edu/~hartmann/sweep/) - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors and also has a highscores table.
 * [Language-games](https://github.com/Hellisotherpeople/Language-games) - Dead simple games made with word vectors.
 * [minesweeper](https://github.com/gazpachoking/minesweeper) - Cross-platform terminal based minesweeper.
-* [Nethack](http://nethack.org/) - Single player rogue-like dungeon exploration game; I'm currently addicted to [Pixel Dungeon](http://pixeldungeon.watabou.ru/) and its derivatives (Android apps), thus I find nethack a little bit too graphically poor.
+* [Nethack](http://nethack.org/) - Single player rogue-like dungeon exploration game.
 * [Oldrunner](http://culot.org/public/Code/oldrunner.html) - Character-based remake of Lode Runner; includes all the original 150 levels.
 * [Slash'EM](http://slashem.sourceforge.net/) - Rogue-like game derived from `nethack` offering extra features, monsters, and items; includes a GUI version.
 * StarWars vision - See Star Wars in ASCII with ``telnet towel.blinkenlights.nl``.